 If you want to find a good tongue scraper, check out our best tongue scraper article, which looks at some of the best-selling scrapers and tells you which one we recommend.

 Ultimately either are more useful to you and your breath than not cleaning your tongue.

 Can you brush your tongue with an electric toothbrush?

-Other brushes such as the Colgate ProClinical 250R and 350 have a brush head that on the back of it has a tongue cleaner, that can be pulled along the tongue’s surface to clean it, but not take advantage of the electric brushes power.
+Other brushes such as the Colgate ProClinical 250R have a brush head that on the back of it has a tongue cleaner, that can be pulled along the tongue’s surface to clean it, but not take advantage of the electric brushes power.